abhilashreddyy/NLP_project/PITCHME.md

 ---
 ## What is this application about ?
 +++
-* Surveys consists of large amount of text
-  * I this case we have an excel file
-  * File consists of sheets
+* Organizations typically conduct a lot of surverys .
+To minimize the amount of works Surveys are of the form that get the users to chosse a number as an answer so that it can be easily processed.
+But a lot of qualitative / behavioural surveys also need to be conducted in an organization and expect the users to type in answers .
+  * Questions and Answers are collated as excel files since they are easier to process
-  * each file consists of questions and multiple answers by multiple people
+  * Each sheet typically consists of questions (as columns ) and answers by multiple people (as rows )
+  * Multiple surveys are stored as  sheets
 * Time consuming to read all the text and come to a conclusion
-* This application gives better intution over data in less time
+* This application attempts to provide a better intution /summary of the answers at a glance.
 * Uses azure and google NLP cloud services

 +++
 Screen shot of input data
 ![Sentiment Pie Chart](/images/data.png)
 ---
-## What this application can do ?
+## What this application does ?
 +++
-### 1. generates a excel file which is similar to provided excel file but sentiment and keywords are appended to data
+### 1. Detects Sentiment of an answer .
+Appends a column to the Excel sheet with sentiment

+### 2. Detects the keywords  of an answers and adds a column to the Excel sheet with the keyword
 +++
-### 2. Generates Word Cloud from text
+### 3. Generates a Word Cloud of Keywords for each question ( based on the keyword and Topic )

 <img src="images/wordcloud.png" width="500" height = "300" float = 'right'>